 The next stage is specifying the scope of the expert analyses that must be performed when drawing up the Report.
 Scoping in the EIA procedure makes it possible to suitably prepare information about the scope and detail of materials, and it has a decisive influence on their quality.
 For that reason it is worth sending a question about the scope of the Report to the relevant authority.
 After the issuance of an order specifying that scope, the authority suspends the proceedings by way of an order until the documents are ready and submitted.
 At this stage it is recommended that the investor should familiarise itself with the guidelines of the European Commission, entitled "Guidance on EIA.
-Scoping". (http://ec.europa.eu/environment/archives/eia/eia-guidelines/g-scoping-full-text.pdf).
-The Polish language version of the guidelines is available on the website of the MD.
+Scoping." (ec.europa.eu/environment/eia/pdf/EIA_guidance_Scoping_final.pdf).